|Global Topography and Bathymetry|

 You can display vector data as you would any other XY data set.
 In Igor Pro graphs you have control over the line width, color, patterns, etc. You can display 2D DEM data with all of the flexibility you have with normal 2D graphs.

 With the Gizmo visualization tool you can construct 3D models of your DEM data to show perspective views with contours, lighting, shading, and texture maps.
 Two examples of the Mt.
-St. Helens volcano in Washington state are included in our sample image gallery.
+St. Helens volcano in Washington state are included in our samples gallery.
 One is a perspective view of earthquakes beneath the volcano and another is an animation of the volcano before and after it's 1980 eruption.

 Igor Pro 8